vectoritc/bpmn-studio/dev_tooling/scripts/generate_changelog/README.md

 ## Create a New Markdown File to the Release

-This will create a `release_markdown_file.md` file in your current working directory.
+This will create a `releasenotes_<this release>.md` file in your current working directory.

 ```bash
 bash generate_release_markdown_file.sh <release before this release> <this release>